3 New Ways to Use Your Foreign Language Dictionary and Boost Your Learning

 A foreign language dictionary is an absolute essential, a basic language learning tool.

-Can you use it beyond looking up words you don’t know when you’re reading?
+But can you use it beyond looking up words you don’t know when you’re reading?

 Here are three dictionary hacks anyone can use!